It’s rare these days to have one constant place, particularly for senior executives and their families living overseas.

 There will definitely be other details that are specific to your property or family and need to be included in your family discussions.

-I urge my clients to consider the realities, talk through them, and use the information to make informed decisions.
+We urge clients to consider the realities, talk through them, and use the information to make informed decisions.

 Legacy family properties can build long-standing family connections, provide a lifetime of memories and create continuity through generations.